mgdomann/CSE-534-Research-Project-sINT-/README.md

 # CSE-534-Research-Project-sINT-
 Repository for the 534 Research Project

-Includes a notebook (experiment.jyptr) that is a slight modification P4_BMv2_Lab example Lab1
+Includes a notebook (experiment.ipynb) that is a slight modification P4_BMv2_Lab example Lab1

 Includes main.p4 which is from the Lab1 example